medusajs/medusa/docs/content/advanced/ecommerce/handle-order-claim-event.md

 After the customer registers, later on, they can claim that order by providing the order’s ID.

-When the customer requests to claim the order, the event `order-update-token.created` is triggered on the Medusa server.
+When the customer requests to claim the order, the event `order-update-token.created` is triggered on the Medusa backend.
 This event should be used to send the customer a confirmation email.

 ### What You’ll Learn

-In this document, you’ll learn how to handle the `order-update-token.created` event on the server to send the customer a confirmation email.
+In this document, you’ll learn how to handle the `order-update-token.created` event on the backend to send the customer a confirmation email.

 ---